 Before I get into "this is how I do it" mode, let's have a look at what's inside the housings.
 I've cut some of the casing away so you can see what makes this stuff work.

-The housing on the left is brake housing.
-The steel in brake housing is flat and rolled into the proper diameter (usually 5mm) then the black cover is applied.
-The flat steel is flexible and allows for a slight bit of compression under braking.
 The housing on the right is shifter housing.
 The steel in shift housing is round and runs straight in line with the housing.
 It's done this way to eliminate compression within the housing.

 Weather it's brake or shift housing, they both have a teflon tube under the steel that the cable rides through.
 This teflon tube is what breaks down and causes poor shifting and braking performance.
 Additionally, a housing ferrule (end cap) is added on the end of the housing to keep the ends from splitting.